(FICTION 6,870 words) (BACK TO HOME PAGE)

 “However, your work’s been deteriorating of late.
 May one ask the reason?”
 He eyed Cat’s almost empty wineglass.
 “Been burning the candle at both ends, have we?”

-“Well,” Cat replied, swirling the remnants of his wine and wondering whether ordering another would be pushing it, “er …”
+“Well,” Cat replied, swirling the remnants of his wine and wondering whether ordering another would be pushing it, “it’s …”

 “That’s what it looks like to me,” Pinkerton continued, brushing bread crumbs off the tablecloth.
 “You’re looking frazzled.
 Like someone with too much on his mind.
 If a chap keeps burning the candle at both ends long enough he’s likely to …”